FORMULA 1 GRAND PRIX DU CANADA 2017

 Ticket Office at Parc Jean-Drapeau:

 You may also pick up your tickets at the Parc Jean-Drapeau Ticket Office, located at the exit of the Jean-Drapeau Metro station.
-That office will be open from 6 to 12 June, 2016.
-Please note that this office will close about one hour after the start of the race.
-Please check opening hours (add link).
+Please note that this office will close about one hour after the start of the race. .

 Mail: you may choose to receive your tickets through the mail, at the billing address of your credit card.
-This type of delivery requires more time.
-Please take this delay into account before choosing this option, especially if you buy your tickets not too long before the event.
+Additional fees apply.

 Please note that some of these options will no longer be available a few days before the event.
 You may buy your tickets directly from our Web site, or by phoning 514-350-0000 or our toll-free number 1-855-790-1245.